uvop/memorix/docs/content/en/docs/get-started/quick-start.md

   {{% /tab %}}
   {{< /tabs >}}

-  - Now api files have been generated in your source code folder, you can start using the api.
+  - Now API files have been generated in your source code folder, you can start using the API.

-## Using the schema api (redis)
+## Using the schema API (redis)

 Here is a code example of how to use the schema we created